 Significant changes in the state of affairs

-There have been no changes in the state of the affairs of the Company during the financial period.
+The Company successfully listed on the ASX following its IPO raising \$5 million before costs.
+There have been no other changes in the state of the affairs of the Company during the financial year.

 Subsequent events